 Like any other tool, when used properly, a smartphone can significantly add to someone’s knowledge and enjoyment.
 But it can also cause pain and embarrassment.

-“The adult brain doesn’t fully development until a person is 24 or 25 years old, and the rational part of the brain is the last to develop, so kids can be impacted by peer pressure on social media,” Whiting said.
+“The adult brain doesn’t fully develop until a person is 24 or 25 years old, and the rational part of the brain is the last to develop, so kids can be impacted by peer pressure on social media,” Whiting said.
 “Sometimes kids can’t make the clarification between what is real and what isn’t real.
 When that happens it can have a negative impact on self-esteem.

 Learn more: When media changes adolescent moods & anxiety